rexrainbow/phaser3-rex-notes/docs/docs/ui-slider.md

     - `'click'`, or `1` : Control slider by touching track game object.
     - `'none'`, or `-1` : Disable sider controlling.
 - `value` : Initial value (0 ~ 1).
-- `gap` : Snap a value to nearest grid slice, using rounding.
+- `tick` : Snap a value to nearest grid slice, using rounding.
     - `undefined` : Disalbe this feature.
 - `easeValue` : Easing value when `input` is `'click'`.
     - `easeValue.duration` : Duration of value easing, default is `0` (no easing).